WebAssembly/binaryen/README.md

 There is no shorthand in the binary format.
-That is, roundtripping (writing and reading) through a binary + source map should not change which expressions have debug info on them and the contents of that info.
+That is, roundtripping (writing and reading) through a binary + source map should not change which expressions have debug info on them or the contents of that info.

 #### Implementation Details